faouziMohamed/Quatre-indice-et-unMot/README.md

 # Features
 #### A player must have an account on the game to be able to play.
   - Passwords are hashed before being saved.
-  - A control system is set up for a minimum of security of the registered passwords
+  - A control system is set up for a minimum of **security** of the registered passwords
+  - The hash function is actually a program written in C.
 #### The game features four levels :
   - Easy
   - Medium
   - Difficult
   - Challenge
+#### While playing
+  - The player can save the game in progress before leaving it.
+  - The player can leave the game in progress without save it.

+# Project
+- _Open source project_.

+# University
+- _**University Ibn Tofail of Kenitra (Morocco)**_
+- Faculty of Sciences
+- Computer Science department
+- Mathematical Science and Computer Science
+- Semester 3 (2018/2019)
+- Mohamed Faouzi Faouzoudine